gapcoin-project/C-Utils/README.md

 Thread Clients
 ---
-With thread clients you can creat a amoung of threads once and give them work without recreating the threads (less syscalls)
+With thread clients you can create an among of threads once and give them work without recreating the threads (less syscalls)